georgianpostaliu/COBOL-Payment-Processing-Project-/README.md

         Accepted payment details (name, converted amount) are displayed if the card type is not DIN (Diners Club) using the DISPLAY WS-OUTPUT-FILE UPON CNSL statement.
         Rejected payment details (card number, amount, country, rejection reason) are displayed for rejected payments using the DISPLAY WS-REJECT-FILE UPON CNSL statement.
         The program stops execution after processing the input payments (STOP RUN).

+Summary:

+This COBOL program serves as a payment processor, accepting payment details from users, validating the input, performing currency conversion, deducting processing fees, and categorizing payments into accepted and rejected transactions.
+It handles multiple card types, countries, and rejection scenarios, ensuring accurate processing and clear reporting of accepted and rejected payments.
+The structured approach allows for easy modification and extension to accommodate additional payment processing logic or integration into larger financial systems.